-- 1. To obtain a true understanding of the current ICRA regulations.
-Read the guideline established, and make contact with contractors to ask questions confirm the feasibility of the research goal. - 2.
-Research statistics on hospital renovation and expansion projects to create a firm basis of need and verify the target audience. - 3.
-Make contact with owners and owner's representatives to establish what concerns they have about the ICRA regulations and which issues prefabrication may help address.
+1. To obtain a true understanding of the current ICRA regulations.
+Read the guideline established, and make contact with contractors to ask questions confirm the feasibility of the research goal.

+2. Research statistics on hospital renovation and expansion projects to create a firm basis of need and verify the target audience.

+3. Make contact with owners and owner's representatives to establish what concerns they have about the ICRA regulations and which issues prefabrication may help address.
 This will hopefully provide target areas of research to best benefit the end user.

+4. Contact contractors who are familiar with hospital renovation, specifically HVAC ductwork design to obtain different means and methods of construction and prefabrication.

-- 4. Send out preliminary surveys to general and trade contractors to discern what methods of prefabrication are already being used for healthcare projects.
-These surveys would include the amount and method of prefabrication, target trades for prefabrication and any suggestions for what else it may be of use to.
-An example of this would be contacting mechanical contractors known for prefabrication to see what expertise and advice they have. - 5.
-Compile data from these contacts to determine how best to format a guide, and to provide further direction on which trades to focus on. - 6.
-Create the guide for prefabrication in healthcare projects using language friendly to owners, designers, and contractors.
-The hope for this guide is to create something which can be implemented early in a project for the maximum benefit. - 7.
-Establish credibility of the guide by asking members of the target audiences, both experienced and inexperienced, to review the guide and complete a survey.
-This survey would include questions about how easy the guide is to understand and implement, and if they would use it in practical applications. - 8.
-Using the results from the surveys and comments from industry members, the guide will be reevaluated and adjustments made as required.
+5. Compile data from these contacts to determine how best to format a guide, and to provide further direction on which trades to focus on.

+6. Create the guide for prefabrication in healthcare projects using language friendly to owners, designers, and contractors.
+The hope for this guide is to create something which can be implemented early in a project for the maximum benefit.

+7. Establish credibility of the guide by asking members of the target audiences, both experienced and inexperienced, to review the guide and answer questions.
+These interviews would include questions about how easy the guide is to understand and implement, and if they would use it in practical applications.

+8. Using the results from the interviews and comments from industry members, the guide will be reevaluated and adjustments made as required.

-Sample Survey Questions:
+Sample Interview Questions:

-Preliminary Survey to Owners
+Preliminary Interview to Owners